Omkumar2003/Git/README.md

 There are several locations where Git can be configured.
 From more general to more specific, they are:

-<li>system: /etc/gitconfig, a file that configures Git for all users on the system</li>
+-  **system:** /etc/gitconfig, a file that configures Git for all users on the system
-<li>global: ~/.gitconfig, a file that configures Git for all projects of a user</li>
+-  **global:** ~/.gitconfig, a file that configures Git for all projects of a user
-<li>local: .git/config, a file that configures Git for a specific project</li>
+-  **local:** .git/config, a file that configures Git for a specific project
-<li>worktree: .git/config.worktree, a file that configures Git for part of a project</li>
+-  **worktree:** .git/config.worktree, a file that configures Git for part of a project

 90% of the time you will be using --global to set things like your username and email.
 The other 9% of the time you will be using --local to set project-specific configurations.
 The last 1% of the time you might need to futz with system and worktree configurations, but it's extremely rare.